gitlabhq/omnibus-gitlab/doc/settings/logs.md

 - Empty logs which were rotated and compressed by older versions of GitLab.
 These empty logs are usually 20 bytes in size.

-NOTE:
-Currently the Gitaly-specific [GitLab Shell log](https://docs.gitlab.com/ee/administration/logs.html#gitlab-shelllog) is not rotated by logrotate.
-See [Issue #4938](https://gitlab.com/gitlab-org/omnibus-gitlab/-/issues/4938) for more details.

 ### Run logrotate manually

 Logrotate is a scheduled job but it can also be triggered on-demand.